 You can finish your first run as a 3–4 hour experience, and there's an extremely emotional ending in place to tie a bow on your quest to free spirits and restore the stars.
 There's also a secondary ending available for those who invest more time into exploration and the multiplayer.
 To be frank, you'll find it hard to keep pushing forward for that ending.

 Sky: Children of the Light is available now on iPhone and iPad, and will release for Android and Apple TV in future.

 Want more?
-Check out our growing collection of Sky: Children of the Light articles!
+Check out our 20 other Sky: Children of the Light articles!